alesssia/biostat_101/05_Descrittive_quantitative.md

 <!-- Public concern did not die down, and an official inquiry was ordered: this brought in a team of statisticians who were given the grim task of comparing the survival rates in Bristol with elsewhere in the UK between 1984 and 1995.

-Sto mostrando sia morti che sopravvissuti per evirare positive/negative framing, che abbiamo visto nella lezione introduttiva -->
+Sto mostrando sia morti che sopravvissuti per evirare positive/negative framing, che abbiamo visto nella lezione introduttiva

+Non facile da capire cosa succede, una tabella con molte righe e colonne -->

 ---
 ## Visualizziamo di dati